The Four Rs

-The four R'’’s which are Reduce, Reuse, Recycle and Recover covers the key approach of waste management.
+The four R’’s which are Reduce, Reuse, Recycle and Recover cover the key approach of waste management

 In a novel step towards waste diversion that also involves young Omanis and academia, be’'ah and Sultan Qaboos University (SQU) have joined hands to establish a Reuse Center on the university premises.
 The center’s purpose is to accept and sell reusable items donated from the Omani community including the public, schools, charity organizations, and commercial institutions.
 It gives a second life to these items by refurbishing them and reintroducing them into the market.
 Irrecoverable items will be passed on to recyclers, opening up opportunities for economic growth by providing a resource flow for recyclable materials and closing the loop of circularity.
 The center will enable SQU promote campus sustainability and encourage active participation by staff, students, and surrounding communities in green initiatives on waste reduction and reuse.
 These social and economic activities, in turn, will optimise in-country value by hiring and training Omanis with special needs and from low income groups.

 be’ah's strategic objective is to reduce per capita waste to less than 1kg per day by 2040.
 This, can be achieved through its current and future initiatives to reiterate the ideologies of reduce, reuse and recycle through school curriculum and by raising environmental awareness and sensitivity.
 The younger generation is more receptive, perceptive and more informed about the damage to global environment.
 It is more than willing to use its energies towards this cause and this is why be’ah team sees a sincere and fruitful partnership with the younger generation.